pavelkrolevets/clique/README.md

 `sh run_chain.sh`

 3. To see a node tmux session run:

 `tmux a -t node1`

 `tmux a -t node2`

 `tmux a -t node3`

 `tmux a -t bootnode`

 4. Stop nodes and kill created tmux sessions run:

 `sh kill_chain.sh`

+To change chain parameters please edit `genesis.json`.
+You can set there block time and prefunded accounts.

 ## Unlocked and prefunded accounts: